arun-gupta/mcp-multiplayer-game/docs/API.md

 # 📡 API Documentation

-This document provides comprehensive information about the API architecture and endpoints for the MCP Protocol Tic Tac Toe game.
+This document provides comprehensive information about the API architecture and endpoints for Agentic Tic-Tac-Toe with CrewAI and MCP.

 ## 📡 API Architecture